Iovance Biotherapeutics

 Iovance Biotherapeutics, Inc. is a biopharmaceutical startup based in San Carlos, California.
 The company works to develop tumor-infiltrating lymphocyte (TIL) therapies against cancer.

 History

 The company was founded in 2007 as Genesis Biopharma.
-In 2013, Lion merged with Genesis Biopharma аnd became lion bio Pharma, then rebranded to Iovance in 2017.
+In 2013, Lion merged with Genesis Biopharma аnd became lion bio Pharma, which was then rebranded to Iovance in 2017.

-Drug pipeline

-Iovance has a TIL treatment undergoing clinical trials against melanoma (investigational id: LN-144, tradename: Lifileucel).
-Iovance is investigating a TIL therapy against cervical and head and neck cancers (investigational id: LN-145).
+In 2024, the US FDA gave accelerated approval to Lifileucel, the company's tumor-infiltrating lymphocyte drug for the treatment of unresectable or metastatic melanoma.